Home

 Take a leisurely walk down to the famous Bow Falls!
 Walk down Banff Ave and cross the Bow River Bridge.
 Take a left onto a foot path that goes behind the YWCA and follow the river.
 Beautiful scenery and the rushing sound of the water gets louder and louder the closer you get to the falls.
 Before you leave home, rent "The River of No Return" with Marilyn Monroe and Robert Mitchum.
 You will, without a doubt, recognize the Bow!!

-View from Sulphur Mountain
+View from Sulphur

 The Banff Gondola gives you a whole new perspective on the town and surrounding mountains and valleys.
-You have two choices; You can either hike up Sulphur mountain and ride down or take the gondola both ways.
-Once at the top, look around and imagine how the first explorers fought their way through the unbelieveable terrain.
+You have two choices; You can either hike up Sulphur and ride down or take the Gondola both ways.
+Once at the top, look around and imagine how the first explorers fought their way through the unbelievable terrain.
 After you've taken enough pictures, take the short boardwalk over to Sanson Peak and back.
 Hungry?
 The restaurant and cafe offer full meals and snacks with panoramic views!!

 Google